devgourram/filer/doc/index.rst

             );
         }

-Step 3: Create your Picture class
+Step 3: Create your Picture class or Document
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Create Picture class that extend from the base class.